 Phase 6: Present findings

-Once the idea has taken direction, it makes sense to showcase the implementation to the internal stakeholder.
+Once the idea has taken direction, it makes sense to showcase the implementation to the internal stakeholders.
 For the UX designer, this presentation is very important as those assessing the plan will be eager to visualize the final solution.
 But, they must understand all the steps that went into coming to such a conclusion.
 It’s best to summarize all the top findings and prepare an illustration.
 UI wireframes are then subjected to highly refined designs, which ultimately lead to presenting the output to the web development team.

 Putting the designs into code supporting environment makes it easier to fetch the design and get it into the CSS forefront.
 Having some great tools here to bridge the gap between design and development is the final truth, per se.
 There will inevitably be at least a few iterations to the end product, so it is better to keep the designs tractable through the development cycle.

 This provides a glimpse into the steps that go into a UX/UI team’s workflow to develop a great product.
-As much as there’s room for improvement from the UX perspective as is with the UI, it is important to be constantly experimenting with the thought processes, ideation and implementation to challenge the outcomes.
+As much as there’s room for improvement from the UX perspective as is with the UI, it is important to be constantly experimenting with the thought processes, ideation, and implementation to challenge the outcomes.